agustus9/Cloud-Security-Portfolio/README.md

 ---

-### 🔒 Lab 3: Implementing Conditional Access Policies
+### 🔒 Lab 3: Using PowerShell to manage users, groups and bulk operations
 - **Objective:** Restrict access using Conditional Access.
 - **Steps:**
   1. Create a new Conditional Access policy.